nvsecurity/nightvision-vscode/README.md

 ### Main page

-If you have installed the NightVision CLI and logged in, you'll come to the main page, where you'll be presented with these options:
+If you have installed the NightVision CLI and logged in, you'll arrive at the main page, where you'll be presented with these options:

 <table style="border: none; border-collapse: collapse;">
   <tr>